Health Advocacy Case Management Intern

 - Pursuing degree in health sciences, social work or possessing equivalent experience.

-- Understanding and ability to maintain confidentiality regarding client information
+- Understanding and ability to maintain strict confidentiality regarding client information.

-- Preference given to applicants able to make multi-semester committment
+- Preference given to applicants able to make multi-semester commitment.

 Submit a resume, cover letter, and internship application to Andrew Jenkins, Internship Coordinator, at VolunteerTucson@Rescue.org.
 Some positions may require additional documents.
 Applicants will not be contacted for interviews until all materials are received.